When you join one of our trips, we want you to have peace of mind. In response to COVID-19, we’ve:

 (1) Shared Room (subject to the latest Covid-19 guidelines): You'll be matched with another solo traveler of the same gender.

 (2) Private Room: Have your own room, subject to availability, for a supplemental cost of $540.
-When booking, please select the single room package option.
+After booking your trip, please request a private room when you fill out your traveler information form and we’ll add the option to your booking and final balance.

 Our trip begins with a welcome drink in Edinburgh at 5:30 p.m. on Day 1.
 We recommend you arrive in Edinburgh by 3 p.m. that day so you can settle into your hotel room and rest before meeting up with the group.
 Our trip concludes in the morning on Day 8.
 If leaving Edinburgh directly after our trip, we recommend departing any time that day.
 If you'd like to extend your trip, we’re happy to provide suggestions for things to do and see in the city on your own.